The Royal Geographical Society (with IBG) is located at:

 The Women’s Euro Arabian North Pole Expedition is an international team of women from across Europe and the Middle East, who (despite being predominantly novices) successfully skied together to the North Pole in April 2018.
 The expedition aimed to foster greater dialogue and understanding between women from Western and Arabian cultures, as well as to inspire all women to reach beyond the expectation of others and fulfil their own life ambitions.

-The evening talk will take place in the Ondaatje Theatre, The Royal Geographical Society (with IGB), London at 7pm on 21st June.
-Registration for The Heritage of Women in Exploration conference includes a complimentary ticket for the evening talk.
-Tickets for the evening only cost £25 and £20 for RGS Members/Fellows and WAE community (code required).
+The evening talk took place in the Ondaatje Theatre, The Royal Geographical Society (with IGB), London at 7pm on 21st June.

 Marianne North – A Kindred Spirit – Catherine Edsell FRGS

 Junko Tabei – A pioneering woman of many mountaineering and social firsts – Jo Bradshaw